kvenanzi/synthetichealth/data/terminology/README.md

 ```

 Use `--languages ALL` to include every locale or omit `--sab` to keep all source
 vocabularies.
-A smaller `umls/umls_concepts.csv` seed file can be used for ad hoc
+A smaller `umls/umls_concepts.csv` seed file (bundled for
-experimentation when the full release is not staged locally.
+development) can be used for ad hoc experimentation when the full release is not
+staged locally.

 | Column | Description |
 |--------|-------------|